Joseph7e/Assign-Taxonomy-with-BLAST/README.md

 # How It Works

 #### Consensus assignment
 Rather than relying on a single blast hit the program takes the top X (user defined with --hits_to_consider) blast hits for each sequence.
 It then computes the classification for each of these blast hits and determines taxonomy for the query sequence based on the best consensus taxonomy. i.e. If all ten blast hits agree on the same taxonomy than it will give the value to the species level, however if they only agree to the family level then it will stop there.

 This aspect has many options, including setting the maximum number of blast hits to consider and the percent sway from the best blast hit.
 Blast hits are not all treated the same.
 If your blast provided 10 blast hits but only 5 of them are within '--percent_sway' the others will not be considered.
 For example, if one blast hit has a percent identity of 99% while the others are only 95%, only the top hit will be considered (unless of course you set the --percent_sway option to 4.0 or above).
 The default --percent_sway value is 0.5, this will gather very similiar hits and ignore those that are less similiar.

 If you want to only consider the best blast hit, just set --hits_to_consider to '1'.

 #### Best taxonomy based on percent identity
 The program provides another level of taxonomic certainty based on the blast percentage.
 For example, if the best blast hit is 90% you can be fairly confident that you cannot provide the species of the organisms but maybe you can provide the phylum.
 Right now there are three levels that you can set with the program, --cutoff_species, --cutoff_family, and --cutoff_phylum.
 The phylum level cutoff is also used as an ultimate filter for the blast hits percent identity.

 If you want to only keep sequences that are identified to the species level, just set all cutoffs to '97' or '99'.

 If you want to leave it to the consensus taxonomy to decide 'best estimated taxonomy', set all three cutoffs low, maybe '80'.

+These threshold values were arbitrarily chosen in line with diverse literature sources and investigations that were mostly based on mock communities of selected taxa (Brown et al., 2015; Holovachov 2016; Leasi et al., 2018).

 Note: The consensus taxonomy usually does a pretty good job of weeding out incorrect taxonomy, setting all these cutoff values to 80 actually provides pretty great taxonomy in a lot of cases.
 Especially if you set a high --hits_to_consider and --percent_sway.

 #### Masking uncultured taxonomy
 By default the program will mask blast hits that have a taxonomic assignment of uncultured, or unclassified.
 These hits will only be considered as a last resort.